 - Digestive Health: One of the main reasons to keep parsnips on your radar is their fiber content.
 Fiber is key for maintaining digestive health, and it also makes you feel full, which could help with weight loss efforts.

-- Nutritional Content: Parsnips are a good option for micro-nutrients.
+- Nutritional Content: Parsnips are an excellent source for micro-nutrients.
 They are a respectable source of Vitamin C and Vitamin K. The former boosts your immune system, while the latter is crucial for bone health and blood clotting.

 - Glycemic Index: Parsnips have a moderate glycemic index, meaning they won't spike your blood sugar levels as quickly as other foods.
 This can be beneficial information for those managing diabetes or trying to keep their sugar intake in check.